AaronRamsden/UCMatlabToolbox/README.md

 The simple network model that is used in some of the case studies that are provided with the _UC Matlab Toolbox_ is based on a network model published in _Power System Analysis and Design, 5th ed.
 Cengage Learning, 2012_ by J. Glover, M. Sarma, and T. Overbye (Chapter 12, Example 12.8).

-### Tim Holy
+### Kristjan Jonasson

-The contents of the folder `lib/distinguishable_colors/` is credited to Tim Holy and is redistributed under [license](lib/distinguishable_colors/license.txt) Copyright (c) 2010-2011.
-This function was sourced from the [MathWorks File Exchange](http://au.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors?focused=5178885&tab=function).
+The contents of the folder `lib/rgb/` is credited to Kristjan Jonasson and is redistributed under [license](lib/rgb/license.txt) Copyright (c) 2009.
+This function was sourced from the [MathWorks File Exchange](https://au.mathworks.com/matlabcentral/fileexchange/24497-rgb-triple-of-color-name--version-2).

 ### A. Novianto, T. Stewart, and T. Perrau